kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/03-import-export.md

 ![we can see in console from import](https://i.imgur.com/U7X3oHN.png)

-## So far this is not very useful
+* So far this is not very useful
-We want the ability to export functions and use them in other files
+* We want the ability to <u>export functions and use them in other files</u>

 ### Export a function
 `imports/utils.js`